Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: reddit.com (Images are enhanced with advanced AI Technology to improve quality)

-Real wood floors creak.
+Real wood creaks.
 That’s character.

-But there’s a difference between the warm pop of seasoned oak settling under weight and the groan of a subfloor with a loose joist.
-Visitors feel the difference underfoot and categorize it instantly.
+But there’s a difference between the warm pop of seasoned oak under weight and the groan of a loose joist.
+Visitors feel it underfoot and categorize it instantly.
+The warm creak says this house has history.
+The structural groan says something under here needs attention.

 18. Your Thermostat Setting and What It Signals